readmeio/api/docs/making-requests.md

 ## Error Handling

-For every response that is returned with an HTTP status code between 400 and 599 `api` will throw a custom error: `FetchError`.
-Identical to how responses are returned from successful requests, instances `FetchError` can be destructured to obtain the same data.
+For every response that is returned with an HTTP status code between 400 and 599, `api` will throw a custom error: `FetchError`.
+Identical to how responses are returned from successful requests, instances of `FetchError` can be destructured to obtain the same data.
 For example:

 ```js
 await petstore.deletePet({ id: petId }).catch(({ status, data }) => {